LAS - PAR

 What is the cheapest Las Vegas to Paris flight route?

-Our data shows that the cheapest route for a return flight from Las Vegas to Paris cost $735 and was between Las Vegas (LAS) and Paris Charles de Gaulle Airport (CDG).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $735.
+The cheapest return flight from Las Vegas to Paris costs $735 on the route between Las Vegas (LAS) and Paris Charles de Gaulle Airport (CDG).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Las Vegas to Paris?